Name and shame rioters, Prime Minister says amid bid to crack down on disorder

 Calls for the army to be brought in have so far been dismissed, with the Government insisting the police already have the resources needed to respond.

-Speaking after the meeting and listing the action due to be taken, the Prime Minister said: “The first is we will have a standing army of specialist public duty officers so that we will have enough officers to deal with this where we need them.
+Setting out the action to be taken after the meeting, the Prime Minister said: “The first is we will have a standing army of specialist public duty officers so that we will have enough officers to deal with this where we need them.

 “The second is we will ramp up criminal justice.
 There have already been hundreds of arrests, some have appeared in court this morning.